nivetha12/Django_project/README.md

 this command install virtual evnvironment of latest version
 ---------------------------------------------------------
-after installing VE select any destination where you want your VE and
+Virtual Environment creates a seperate library for your Project .Use VE  for better Practice for more understanding about VE visit this blog:https://medium.com/@pinareceaktan/what-is-this-virtual-environments-in-python-and-why-anyone-ever-needs-them-7e3e682f9d2 after installing VE select any destination where you want your VE and

 >cd desktop